 God created love and then gave it to us to enjoy and to share.
 He created love in all of its pure forms—romantic love, brotherly love, parental love, familial love, and sacrificial love, and gave them all to us as gifts.

 Knowing our need for the tangible, God goes a step further.
 Just as you might present your beloved with flowers as an expression of your love, God has presented us with expressions of His love.
 Seeing these special expressions can help us see the depth and permanence of His love for us.
 They give us something to remind us of His love when it seems so distant.
-They warm our hearts with blessed assurance when our hearts seem cold.
+When our hearts seem cold, they warm our hearts with blessed assurance when our hearts seem cold.
 They give us confidence in His fidelity when our hearts are so prone to question it.

 What are these expressions of love?
 What Valentine’s Day gifts have we received from God?
 Too many to count…but here are a few.

-Creation: Have you ever stood at the foot of a mountain?
-I don’t mean a little one.
-I mean a real mountain.
-I am from southern New Jersey—flat as flat can be.
-Once, I traveled to Salt Lake City, arriving at night.
+Have you ever stood at the foot of a mountain?
+I don’t mean a little one; I mean a real mountain.
+Once I traveled to Salt Lake City, arriving at night.
 The next morning I walked out the front door and was stunned to see a huge mountain at the foot of the driveway!
 The darkness hid it from me, but the morning light revealed it in all of its enormity.

 Perhaps you’ve stood on the shore of the sea.
 Perhaps it’s been the edge of the Grand Canyon.
 In any case you were probably like I was—breathless and speechless.